5r33n/arkanoid-game/README.md

 # Arkanoid Game

-A simple Arkanoid game developed with Typescript
+A simple Arkanoid game coded with Typescript